Penn State Calls Off Event Featuring Proud Boys Founder

 Pennsylvania State University called off an event featuring Proud Boys founder Gavin McInnes Monday night.

-In a statement today, Penn State President Neeli Bendapudi blamed the threat of violence, not the views of the Proud Boys.
-"Campus police were concerned about escalating violence and public safety," she said.
+In a statement Tuesday, Penn State president Neeli Bendapudi blamed the threat of violence, not the views of the Proud Boys.
+“Campus police were concerned about escalating violence and public safety,” she said.

 There were no injuries, she said.